by Willard Manus

 * * *

-When Joey DeStefano was told this, he reacted angrily, shouting, Thats
+DeStefano heard all this, he reacted by shouting, Thats Juliana

-Juliana for you!
-Dans problems began the minute he hooked up with
+for you!
+Dans problems began the minute he hooked up with that bitch.

 She put some kind of African witch-doctor hex on him!